 Effect Sizes

 The effect size commonly reported for factorial ANOVAs is ηp2 (partial eta-squared), although η2 (eta-squared) is arguably a more interpretable measure of effect size as it is simply a measure of the variance explained by a factor or an interaction (i.e., the same as r2).
-Thankfully the lsr package will provide you with both ηp2 and η2 (see Segment lecture material).
+Thankfully the {lsr} package will provide you with both ηp2 and η2 (see Segment lecture material).

 Coding Challenge